The Dundee Community Garden is located at 4902 Underwood Avenue,

 History: The Dundee Community Garden was founded in May 2009.
-A group of dedicated gardeners from the Dundee neighborhood of Omaha, NE, had been meeting for three months, trying to find a location for a community garden in the Dundee area, when Chip James of Lockwood development agreed to let us set up a garden on the empty lot he owned at 4902 Underwood Ave.
-After securing liability insurance, ground was broken on May 5, 2009.
-The garden was designed to have 48 plots, each 4’x10’.
-Since the beginning, four of these plots have been designated “food pantry” plots, with the produce from these plots going to a local food pantry in 2009 and 2010, and going right across the street to the residents of the Omaha Housing Authority’s Underwood Tower since 2011.
-We load the veggies in a grocery cart and push it across the street!
-Additionally, we have grown bumper crops of sweet potatoes each year in the “parking area” along 49th St., and we donate several hundred pounds of sweet potatoes to the Underwood Towers residents each year.
+A group of people from the Dundee neighborhood of Omaha, NE, had been meeting for three months, trying to find a location for a community garden in the Dundee area, when Chip James of Lockwood development agreed to let us set up a garden on the empty lot he owned at 4902 Underwood Ave.
+After securing liability insurance, we broke ground May 5, 2009.

+Donations: Since the beginning, four of the 4’ x 10’ plots have been designated “food pantry” plots, with the produce from these plots going to a local food pantry in 2009 and 2010, and going right across the street to the residents of the Omaha Housing Authority’s Underwood Tower since 2011.
+We have donated over 3000 pounds of food since our founding in 2009!